godotengine/godot-docs/getting_started/workflow/best_practices/what_are_godot_classes.rst

 Scenes help to avoid this performance issue. :ref:`PackedScene
 <class_PackedScene>`, the base type that scenes inherit from, are resources that
 use serialized data to create objects.
-The engine can process scenes in batches on the back-end and provide much better performances than scripts.
+The engine can process scenes in batches on the back-end and provide much better performance than scripts.

 Scenes and scripts are objects
 ------------------------------